-Home Occupation in a Dwelling Unit.
-A home occupation in a dwelling unit located in a Residence District is an additional use or which a Certificate of Zoning Compliance is required.
-A home occupation consists of an activity conducted for gain and will conform to the following standards and conditions:
+Home Business in a Dwelling Unit.
+A home business in a dwelling unit located in a Residence District is an additional use or which a Certificate of Zoning Compliance is required.
+A home business consists of an activity conducted for gain and will conform to the following standards and conditions:

-- A. The person conducting the home occupation will reside in the dwelling unit, and there will be no more than one (1) non-resident person employed in connection with the occupation. - B. There will be no evidence outside the dwelling, except permitted signs and required off-street parking, that the dwelling contains a home occupation. - C. The home occupation will be confined to but one (1) floor of the dwelling unit and not more than twenty-five percent (25%) of the floor will be so used. - D. No finished consumer goods will be acquired outside the dwelling unit for sale in connection with a home occupation within the dwelling unit. - E. The home occupation and conduct thereof will not impair the residential character of the premises nor impair the reasonable use, enjoyment and value of other residential property in the neighborhood. - F. The application for a Certificate of Zoning Compliance will be signed by the person or persons proposing to conduct the home occupation and will be accompanied by a detailed description of the proposed use.
+- A. The person conducting the home business will reside in the dwelling unit, and there will be no more than one (1) non-resident person employed on the premises in connection with the business. - B. There will be no evidence outside the dwelling, except permitted signs and required off-street parking, that the dwelling contains a home business. - C. The home business will be confined to but one (1) floor of the dwelling unit and will not exceed more than twenty five percent (25%) of the gross floor area of the dwelling unit. - D. No finished consumer goods will be acquired outside the dwelling unit for sale in connection with a home business within the dwelling unit.

+- E. The home business and conduct thereof will not impair the residential character of the premises nor impair the reasonable use, enjoyment and value of other residential property in the neighborhood. - F. The application for a Certificate of Zoning Compliance will be signed by the person or persons proposing to conduct the home business and will be accompanied by a detailed description of the proposed use.
 Each Certificate of Zoning Compliance will automatically terminate when the Applicant no longer resides in the dwelling unit.